 The first part of this Adelaide to Perth itinerary does not represent the quickest route to take.
 That would be to head to Port Augusta and continue inland.

-The drive takes in places such as Coffin Bay National Park, which is a lot more scenic than the inland route, so even though it will add a bit of time on to your trip, I recommend heading there.
+The drive takes in places such as Coffin Bay National Park, which is a lot more scenic than the inland route, so even though it will add a bit of time to your trip, I recommend heading there.
 You can go for a walk by the coast and eat some great seafood at the numerous restaurants by the shore.

 It takes around 6 hours and 56 minutes to get to Port Lincoln from Adelaide.
 It’s not a short drive, so it’s best to set off early in the morning!

 Day 2 – Port Lincoln to Ceduna

 Driving from Port Lincoln to Ceduna isn’t that much of a drive compared to the previous day.
 It’s still a long drive at 4 hours and 17 minutes, after the first drive it will feel a lot shorter!

 There are two ways you can do the drive.
 You can either take the inland route, which is a bit boring, or you can take the coastal route.
 My preference would be for the coastal route.
 It’s a lot more scenic, and it offers better places to stop along the way.

 The Eyre Peninsula is a beautiful part of Australia and one that isn’t often visited by travellers.
 You can stop off at places such as Baird Bay, with its pristine coastline.
 You can also go swimming with sea lions too!